wimpy/wimpy.deploy/README.md

   - protocol: "http"
     load_balancer_port: "80"
     instance_port: "{{ wimpy_application_port }}"
+    # ARN of the SSL certificate to be attached
+    ssl_certificate_id: ""

 # Auto Scaling Group
 # Number of launch configurations to keep.
 They can be used for fast rollback.